skielred/snwflk/README.md

 - ~~Commit a theme-wise version of Snowflake Classic Black~~
 - Commit a theme-wise version of Snowflake Classic White
 - Write and commit Snowflake Minima White
-- Change the scrollbar to make it less invasive.
+- ~~Change the scrollbar to make it less invasive.~~ Hard to do, and honestly, could be worse.
-- MOAR FLATTENING
+- ~~MOAR FLATTENING~~ I don't see how I can flatten it more.
-- #BringBackOurColumnOptions
+- ~~#BringBackOurColumnOptions~~ Fixed.
-- Remove the [padding](http://i.imgur.com/nKjHJ8A.png) between the compose box text and the "Tweet" text.
+- ~~Remove the [padding](http://i.imgur.com/nKjHJ8A.png) between the compose box text and the "Tweet" text.~~ Had managed to do it, but I'll have to give up on it, as Twitter fucked up their code, and other stuff will be affected.
+- Darkening a little bit the theme to make it more eyes-friendly and improving contrast for readability maybe?
+- Maybe blackening the profile options as well, to make them fit into the theme like the Options and dropdown menus.
+- Flattening stuff such as the closing cross or the drag'n'drop thingy on the profiles/windows.

 Credits
 -------------